reyesdf/lessons/Security+/Social Engineering.md

 ### Spim

 Spim, short for "instant messaging spam," is a type of unsolicited and unwanted communication sent through instant messaging (IM) platforms or applications.
 Similar to email spam, spim consists of bulk messages that often contain advertisements, phishing attempts, or links to malicious websites.
 Spim can be a nuisance and a potential security threat to users of IM services.

+## Tailgating

+Use an authorized person to gain unauthorized access to a building, security doors, office

+## Invoice Scams

+Fake invoice, starts with a bit of spear phishing

+## Credential Harvesting

+Also called password harvesting.
+Attackers will collect your login credentials.